Balaje/MultiScaleFEM.jl/README.md

 ## Introduction

-This repository contains the source code to implement the enhanced Higher Order Localized Orthogonal Decomposition (eho-LOD) method discussed in *Arxiv Link Here*.
+This repository contains the source code to implement the enriched Higher Order Localized Orthogonal Decomposition (eho-LOD) method discussed in *Arxiv Link Here*.
 The code can be used to generate the results presented in the manuscript.
 In the manuscript, we consider solving the heat equation:

 $$
 \begin{align*}